Menu

-Over the course of 2022-23, the Arthur L. Irving Institute for Energy and Society is launching three overlapping strategic hubs of integrated and applied research, education and engagement, focused on areas of critical impact on climate, energy and society.
+The Arthur L. Irving Institute for Energy and Society is launching three overlapping strategic hubs of integrated and applied research, education and engagement, focused on areas of critical impact on climate, energy and society.
 Hubs will have faculty leads and associated researchers pursuing work related to each hub theme.
-Learn more about the hubs below and watch this space for more information.
+Learn more about the hubs below.

 Technology has a role to play in the energy transition, but it is only as good as our ability to deploy it.
 The Business, Technology and Policy Innovation Lab explores how we think about policies, economics, markets, and financing structures that 1) promote and incubate innovation; 2) facilitate or accelerate deployment in a way that is affordable and environmentally responsible; and 3) develop stakeholder skillsets critical to supporting the energy transition.